Slave health on plantations in the United States: Slave diet

+Archaeological excavations have found evidence that the primary component of slaves' diet was meat from livestock such as pigs and cows, but that slaves also supplemented their diets by hunting wild species such as opossum, racoon, snapping turtle, deer, squirrel, duck, and rabbit, catching fish and oysters, and eating walnuts, grapes, blackberries, and hickory nuts.

+Historical research at the Burroughs plantation in Franklin County, Virginia by the National Park Service showed that enslaved people there had a diet of cornbread, pork, chicken, sweet potatoes, and boiled corn for breakfast.
+Slaves at the plantation had a variety of vegetables with which to make stews; "Asparagus, beets, beans, black-eyed peas, carrots, cabbage, cucumbers, garden peas, Irish potatoes, kale, lettuce, lima beans, muskmelons, okra, onions, peppers, radishes, tomatoes, turnips, and watermelons would be planted, ripened, and harvested from spring through fall".
+According to research at George Washington's Mount Vernon plantation, the standard ration of slaves there was cornmeal and salted fish, with adult slaves receiving a daily ration of 1 quart of cornmeal and 5 to 8 ounces of salted fish, usually shad or herring.
+Slaves there also hunted various species such as deer, opossum, and turkeys, foraged for fruits such as peaches, cherries, and persimmons from the plantation orchards or nearby woods, and grew beans and cowpeas in personal gardens.

 Antebellum plantations had a larger population of hogs than cows, therefore producing more pork than beef.
 There are a few reasons behind having more pigs than cows: a stereotype that slaves preferred pork over beef, pigs were easier to feed, beef was harder to preserve so it was typically only served fresh (which happened more often in the winter because the cold slowed spoiling), a fear of fresh meat because it was believed that it caused disease among blacks (which it was probably not that fresh), and the planters' conviction that "hog was the only proper meat for laborers".

 Due to the shortage of cows, slave diets lacked milk.
 There was often a stereotype in the Antebellum South that slaves were lactose intolerant.
-However, many slaves had trouble digesting lactose (in dairy products) because it was not a common staple in their diets.
-Due to the scorching summer heat and the poor quality of the animals themselves, milk became a scarce product only available seasonally.
-When it did become available, it was first given to whites and if any remained, then to slave children.
-Additionally, there is some scientific hypotheses behind blacks more often being lactose intolerant than whites today.
+However, many slaves had trouble digesting lactose (in dairy products) because it was not a staple in African diets.
+Due to the summer heat and the poor quality of the animals themselves, milk became a scarce product only available seasonally.
+When it did become available, it was first given to Whites and if any remained, then to slave children.
+Additionally, there is some scientific hypotheses behind Blacks more often being lactose intolerant than Whites today.
 In West Africa, the presence of the tsetse fly made raising cattle practically impossible, creating a historical situation in which there was no need for humans to develop higher levels of the lactate enzyme (which allows the body to digest lactate).